meslane/M-CPU/README.txt

 MEMORY:
 The M-CPU has 16 segments of 65536 words of memory, or 4 megabytes total.
-Each segment pointer addresses a different segment to be used for different puropses.
+Each segment pointer addresses a different segment to be used for different purposes.
 However, multiple pointers CAN point to the same segment.
 Since each word is stored in a single memory location, the M-CPU has no defined endianness, but arrays are ideally big-endian while the stacks grow from the highest to lowest address.

 THE STACKS:
-The M-CPU has a stack in memory and a seperate isolated call stack for return addresses.
+The M-CPU has a stack in memory and a separate isolated call stack for return addresses.
 The call stack is only accessible via the GSR and RSR instructions, and can go 16 subroutine levels deep before overflowing.
 If the call stack overflows, the M-CPU will raise an error and halt immediately.
 The general-purpose stack is accessed via the PUSH and POP instructions, can be used to hold any data and can occupy an entire segment (65536 addresses) before overflowing.